... by strengths!

 Team leaders should never forget that one of the key benefits of teamwork is the individual strengths of its members.
 It can be the blend of different strengths which makes a team really effective.
 Particularly when this creates a synergy which can drive high performance and successful attainment of team goals.

-In team building literature or development sessions, we often hear the mantra: “there is no I in TEAM”.
+In team building literature or team development sessions, we often hear the mantra: “there is no I in TEAM”.
 Whilst that is literally true, we might also point out that there is an “M” and an “E”, which happens to spell “ME”!
 Teamwork defined by strengths means capitalising on the power of “ME” to help deliver exceptional performance for “us”.

 It is far easier and more rewarding to get better at something you are already good at, than to try and improve something that is a weakness.
 But that’s not to say weaknesses should be ignored.
 Especially where they may impact on your strengths, or if they are limiting your potential in other areas.